You can get impressive views of London from many places, and many of them are actually free.

 Just make sure to always carry a camera when wandering around or else you’ll regret not being able to capture such breathtaking views.

-This post highlights the best viewpoints in London, suggesting their exact location, whether there is an entry fee to pay and suggesting the best time to go for the best photo opportunities.
+This post highlights the best viewpoints in London, suggesting their exact location, whether there is an entry fee to pay and the best time to go for the best photo opportunities.

 South Bank

-Let me start this list of places to visit to get the most amazing views of the city with one that is 1) 100% free to visit and 2) my absolute favorite: the South Bank.
-I think I mention this place in pretty much all my London posts.
-So much I like it that this usually is the first place I go for a walk whenever I am in town.
+This usually is the first place I go for a walk whenever I am in town.
 It’s a fantastic place to go on any sunny day – whether in the summer or in the winter.
 When the weather is good, pubs and cafés will have the tables outside so you can enjoy the views with a drink at hand.

 For the best views just go on the other side of the Tower Bridge from the Tower of London, and from there you will obviously be able to see the Tower of London and the nearby shiny modern buildings.
 You will love it because it will give you a good idea of how eclectic London can be.